andresnboza/bookstore_users-api/Readme.md

 # Users Api using Golang and mySQl

 - This is an API that is part of a bigger microservice
+- To run in the local environment, remember to create a user in mysql with al priviledges

 ## To build the container